Loudoun County Combined Fire and Rescue System: LC-CFRS

 In a March 2018 Board of Directors meeting, a budget was approved that included funding for a new Deputy Chief for Volunteer Services, as well as two more Shift Commanders, four more EMS Supervisors (creating a new EMS 602 position), and other ancillary positions.
-EMS602 has been speculated to be placed at Purcellville Public Safety Center, Hamilton, or Leesburg.
-On 5/9/18, an internal Department memo confirmed that starting in late June, 2018, the Shift Commander would become a 24/7 role, based out of Station 22, and that EMS602 would be out of Station 14.
+EMS602 is placed at Purcellville Public Safety Center.
+On 5/9/18, an internal department memo confirmed that starting in late June, 2018, the Shift Commander would become a 24/7 role, based out of Station 22, and that EMS602 would be out of Station 14.
 In July, 2018 it was announced that Deputy Chief Williams had been promoted to the Assistant Chief role; leaving his DC spot to be filled, as well as a new DC for Volunteer Services position.
-In Summer 2017, LCFR implemented a "Shift Commander" position, operating 7 days a week from 0600-1800, that utilizes two Deputy Chiefs on a rotating schedule.
+In Summer 2017, LCFR implemented a "Shift Commander" position, operating 7 days a week from 0600 to 1800, that utilizes two Deputy Chiefs on a rotating schedule.
 These two positions assumed the responsibilities of the old Deputy Chief of Operations position.
 With the addition of two more Shift Commanders in Spring, 2018, the position became a 24/7 role.
 These four Deputy Chiefs all rotate being on duty, while on duty they are referred to as the Shift Commander, with a dispatch callsign of "Operations 600".

 Within LCFR, there is a Fire-Rescue System Chief, two Assistant Chiefs (ACs), and ten Deputy Chiefs (DCs), who are each in charge of multiple departments, sections, programs, or endeavors.

 Fire-Rescue System Chief (radio/dispatch ID):